Tirth-Patel-5/weather-app/README.md

 Run the Application:
-npm start
+ npm run dev

-The app will open in your default browser at http://localhost:3000.
+The app will open in your default browser at http://localhost:5173.